jslu0418/Reversi/README.md

 # Reversi
-A team project repostory for course Computer Architecture
+A team project repository for course Computer Architecture